emipa606/MechanoidRecycling/README.md

 Update of Porohkun, Gerusz mod https://steamcommunity.com/sharedfiles/filedetails/?id=843280654

-Replaced original dissasemble-code with patching, replacing the Steel for MechanoidElectronicPart and Plasteel for MechanoidHullPart.
+- Replaced original dissasemble-code with patching, replacing the Steel for MechanoidElectronicPart and Plasteel for MechanoidHullPart.
 This should make it more compatible with other machanoid-mods.
+- Added bulk smelting recipes

 ![Image](https://i.imgur.com/pufA0kM.png)